HaoxinSEU/IPEO-Project/README.md

 - Now you can use this `DataLoader` to generate an iterator (containing images and labels) for training, validation, and testing.

 An example is in `./DeepLabV3FineTuning/sources/main_training.py:29~30` and  `./DeepLabV3FineTuning/sources/train.py:36`.

+## Question
+When doing the test, should we use the original size of images and ground truth?
+Because now to run the pre-trained model, we have to resize images to 512*512.
+When measuring the accuracy and IoU, should we resize the output to 256*256 or 224*256, and compare with the original ground truth?
+_potential problem_: GT size is different for different images, DataLoader can't use batch size > 1.
+Otherwise how to stack two GT together...
+Then it's very slow to do the test